abinit/abinit_web/docs/planning.md

 Merge ABINITv10.6.6 (f6dcb226e9) and freeze ABINITv10.6.7 (d79a69b771) for public release. v10.6.7 is the last release of the v10.6 series.

 [DONE] March 11, 2026:
 Merge ABINITv10.6.4 (cbfe19df) and freeze ABINITv10.6.5 (319ea1fe) for public release.
-Start ABINITv10.6.6 (14cb23da), for fixing further bugs, improve documentation.
+Start ABINITv10.6.6 (14cb23da), to fix further bugs and improve documentation.

 [DONE] February 9, 2026:
 Merge ABINITv10.6.2 (774f039a), and freeze ABINITv10.6.3 (84d89d29) for public release.
-Start ABINITv10.6.4 (2b624677), for fixing bugs, improve documentation.
+Start ABINITv10.6.4 (2b624677), to fix bugs and improve documentation.

 [DONE] January 22, 2026:
 Merge ABINITv10.6.0 (448d5cca), and freeze ABINITv10.6.1 (8a3219e7).
 Start ABINITv10.6.2 (01d7cf1a), for examination of release notes, improvement of documentation, and fixing bugs.